nim-lang/langserver/README.md

 ## Features

-`nimls` the following LSP features are supported:
+`nimlangserver` supports the following LSP features:

 - Completions
 - Hover
 - Goto definition
 - Document symbols
 - Find references

-You can install `nimls` using the instuctions for your text editor below:
+You can install `nimlangserver` using the instuctions for your text editor below:

 ### VSCode